lwrubel/lc-python-intro/_episodes/02-variables.md

 *   In Python the `=` symbol assigns the value on the right to the name on the left.
 *   The variable is created when a value is assigned to it.
-*   Here, Python assigns an age to a variable `age` and a name in quotation marks to a variable `first_name`.
+*   Here, Python assigns an age to a variable `age` and a name in quotation marks to a variable `building`.

 ~~~
 building = 'Jefferson'